Q. Will I survive the college admissions process?

 - Early Decision candidates also submit a signed Early Decision Agreement Form

 A. We value and encourage your submission of additional material in support of your application.
 All candidates are welcome to supplement the required application information with any additional material they feel will assist the Admissions Committee in making a final decision.
+Note that arts materials should be submitted through SlideRoom (via the Common Application).
+Additional information for musicians interested in submitting materials and/or auditioning is available on our Music Department's page for prospective students.

 Q. Is an interview required for admission, and if I interview, when must I do so?